skbkontur/Graphite-PowerShell-Functions/README.md

 The easiest way to achieve this is using NSSM - the Non-Sucking Service Manager.

 1. Download nssm from [nssm.cc](http://nssm.cc)
+2. Choose from the nssm archive, which corresponds to the size of the operating system nssm.exe, copy it to the C:\Graphite-PowerShell directory
-2. Open up an Administrative command prompt and run `nssm install GraphitePowerShell`.
+3. Open up an Administrative command prompt,browse to the directory C:\Graphite-PowerShell and run nssm install Graphite-PowerShell.
 (You can call the service whatever you want).
-3. A dialog will pop up allowing you to enter in settings for the new service.
+4. A dialog will pop up allowing you to enter in settings for the new service.
 The following two tables below contains the settings to use.

 ![alt text](http://i.imgur.com/sDjBcjl.jpg "NSSM Dialog")

-4. Click *Install Service*
+5. Click *Install Service*
-5. Make sure the service is started and it is set to Automatic
+6. Make sure the service is started and it is set to Automatic
-6. Check your Graphite server and make sure the metrics are coming in
+7. Check your Graphite server and make sure the metrics are coming in

 The below configurations will show how to run either `Start-StatsToGraphite` or `Start-SQLStatsToGraphite` as a service.
 If you want to run both on the same server, you will need to create two seperate services, one for each script.